-Facebook can be one of the most effective tools in your arsenal for generating leads if you follow the steps to maximize impact.
+Facebook can be one of the most effective tools in a Realtor or real estate agent’s arsenal for generating leads.
 Learning how to set up your page, use posts to enhance engagement, join groups, and use paid advertising will put you ahead of the competition and in front of your target audience.

 In this article, we’ll focus specifically on Facebook for real estate agents, and guide you through the process of setting up your first successful Facebook marketing campaign.

 If you’d rather leave social media marketing to the pros and focus on the real estate marketing you know best, check out Hibu.
 This official Facebook Marketing Partner can help you build awareness, drive site traffic, and generate more leads with targeted Facebook campaigns.
 Click here to talk to a representative today.